krobelus/rate-experiments/thesis.md

 denoted by juxtaposition of the disjuncts, e.g. we write $xy\overline{z}$ for $x \lor y \lor \overline{z}$.

-An *assignment* is a finite set of literals.
+An *assignment* is a finite, complement-free set of literals.
 All literals in an assignment are considered to be *satisfied* by that assignment.
 Conversely, the complements of those literals are *falsified* by that assignment.
 Other literals are *unassigned*.

 SAT solvers work on formulas in *conjunctive normal form* (CNF), conjunctions (or multisets) of clauses.
 A clause is satisfied by an assignment $I$